This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 You can also use ChatGPT HERE to create a list of a bunch of common keywords for your niche.

-How to Customize Your Channel Homepage and Featured Sections
+How to Customize Your YouTube Channel Homepage for More Views

 This is one of those options I missed myself for a long time.
 I mistakenly treated YouTube just like blogging.